The Bachelorette (American TV series) season 12: Bachelor in Paradise

 Christian Bishop, Chad Johnson, Daniel Maguire, Evan Bass, Grant Kemp, Vinny Ventiera, and Wells Adams returned for the third season of Bachelor in Paradise.
-Johnson was removed from the show by Chris Harrison during week 1 for aggressive behavior towards everyone.
-Bishop was eliminated during week 2 and Maguire during week 4.
-Ventiera quit the show during week 4.
-Adams split from his partner, Ashley Iaconetti, during week 6.
-Bass and Kemp ended the season engaged to their partners, Carly Waddell and Lace Morris, respectively.
-However, Grant split from his fiancé post-show.
-Evan and Carly were married during the fourth season of Bachelor in Paradise.
-They broke up in December 2020.
+Johnson was removed from the show by Chris Harrison in week 1 for aggressive behavior towards everyone.
+Bishop was eliminated in week 2 and Maguire in week 4.
+Ventiera quit the show in week 4.
+Adams split from Ashley Iaconetti in week 6.
+Bass and Kemp ended the season engaged to Carly Waddell and Lace Morris, respectively.